UNC Hospital at Hillsborough / Hillsborough, NC

-UNC Hillsborough Hospital
+UNC Hospitals Hillsborough

 In an effort to better serve the area, UNC Hospitals will transfer approximately 68 beds from the main hospital on the UNC Chapel Hill campus to this new facility located in Hillsborough north of I-40 at NC 86.